25 scientists were sent to China to research the coronavirus. Here’s what they found.

 - Getty

-Human-to-human spread “is largely occurring in families” in China, the report said.
-78% to 85% of “clusters” of coronavirus cases were in families.
+Human-to-human spread in China “is largely occurring in families,” the report said, adding that 78% to 85% of “clusters” of coronavirus cases were in families.

 No immunity